 With LTE, some workout apps are also a little smarter.
 For instance, you can download audio guides for Nike Run Club while you're out, about, and without your iPhone.
 Bonus: Take a look at our pick of the best Apple Watch running apps.

 Play your tunes

-As long as you've already set up your Apple Pay credentials using an iPhone, you can make actual payments with the Apple Watch on its own — there's a secure token stored on the timepiece itself that proves you are who you say you are, but as a security measure it only works if it's in contact with your skin (take it off and you need to reconnect with your iPhone).
-For more on Apple Pay, read our complete guide to the technology.
+As long as you've already set up your Apple Pay credentials using an iPhone, you can make actual payments with the Apple Watch on its own.
+There's a secure token stored on the timepiece itself that proves you are who you say you are, but as a security measure it only works if it's in contact with your skin (take it off and you need to reconnect with your iPhone) and if you have a passcode.
+For more on Apple Pay, read our complete guide on the service.

 Browse your photos

-At the moment, only Apple-made apps are allowed to run on the Apple Watch itself rather than the iPhone — and that includes Passbook.
-Your movie tickets, loyalty cards and money-off vouchers are right there on your wrist when you need them, even if you've accidentally lost your smartphone (or smashed it on the way to the airport).
-Note that the Passbook app is getting rebranded as Wallet when iOS 9 arrives in the autumn.
+Your movie tickets, loyalty cards, boarding passes, and money-off vouchers are right there on your wrist when you need them, even if you've accidentally lost your smartphone (or smashed it on the way to the airport).

 Set alarms and timers

 All of the usual watch features are still available on the Apple wearable, so your alarm will still go off even if your phone is out of battery or has wandered away during the night.
 Nightstand mode also makes the Apple Watch even more useful as a miniature alarm clock.
 Other related functions, such as the watch timer and the stopwatch feature, work fine without a connected iPhone in range.